Skip to main content

 <h1>Welcome to the application!</h1>

-Should the user switch their language preference to Russian, they will see the message in Russian:
+If the user switches their language preference to Russian, they will see the message in Russian:

 Lokalise provides a streamlined platform for managing translation keys and values, enabling easy upload and download of translation files, among other features.

 • export — this is the translation key name.
-Every key must have a name and ideally all names should be unique in your app.
+Every key must have a name, and ideally, all names should be unique in your app.
+It is possible, however, to create keys with identical names but different platforms.

 • API (a label with an orange background) — this is a tag assigned to the key.
 You can use tags to filter keys.